-Why should one use logical rules if other methods of classification - machine learning, pattern recognition or neural networks - may be easier to use and give better results?
-Adaptive systems M_W , including the most popular neural network models, are useful classifiers that adjust internal parameters W performing vector mappings from the input to the output space.
-Although they may achieve high accuracy of classification the knowledge acquired by such systems is represented in a set of numerical parameters and architectures of networks in an incomprehensible way.
-Logical rules should be preferred over other methods of classification provided that the set of rules is not too complex and classification accuracy is sufficiently high.
-Surprisingly, in many applications simple rules proved to be more accurate and were able to generalize better than various machine and neural learning algorithms.
-Many statistical, pattern recognition and machine learning [1] methods of finding logical rules have been designed in the past.
-Neural networks are also used to extract logical rules and select classification features.
-Unfortunately systematic comparison of neural and machine learning methods is still missing.
+Although many statistical, pattern recognition and machine learning [1] methods of finding logical rules have been designed in the past automatic extraction of logical rules from data is still a hard problem.
+Recently neural network methods started to compete with better established machine learning and fuzzy logic rule-based methods.
+Unfortunately systematic comparison of neural, fuzzy and machine learning methods is still missing.
 Many neural rule extraction methods have recently been reviewed and compared experimentally [2], therefore we will not discuss them here.
 Neural methods focus on analysis of parameters (weights and biases) of trained networks, trying to achieve high fidelity of performance, i.e. similar results of classification by extracted logical rules and by the original networks.
-Non-standard form of rules, such as M-of-N rules (M out of N antecedents should be true), fuzzy rules, or decision trees [1] are sometimes useful but in this paper we will consider only standard IF ...
-THEN propositional rules.
+Non-standard form of rules, such as M-of-N rules (M out of N antecedents should be true), fuzzy rules, or decision trees [1] are sometimes useful but in this paper we will focus on standard IF ...
+THEN prepositional rules which human experts find easiest to understand.
+Only if these rules fail to provide satisfactory description of the data their fuzzy logic extensions are investigated.

-In classification problems propositional rules may take several forms.
-Very general form of such rule is: IF $X \in K^{(i)}$ THEN $\operatorname{Class}(X) = C_i$, i.e. if X belongs to the cluster $K^{(i)}$ then its class is $C_i = \operatorname{Class}(K^{(i)})$, the same as for all vectors in this cluster.
+In classification problems prepositional rules may take several forms.
+Very general form of such rule is: IF $X \in K^{(i)}$ THEN $\text{Class}(X) = C_i$, i.e. if X belongs to the cluster $K^{(i)}$ then its class is $C_i = \text{Class}(K^{(i)})$, the same as for all vectors in this cluster.
 If clusters overlap non-zero probability of classification $p(C_i|X;M)$ for several classes is obtained.
-This approach does not restrict the shapes of clusters used in logical rules, but unless the clusters are visualized in some way (a difficult task in highly dimensional feature spaces) it does not give more understanding of the data than any black box classifier.
+This approach does not restrict the decision borders (shapes of probability density clusters) used by logical rules, but unless the decision borders are visualized in some way (a difficult task in highly dimensional feature spaces) it does not give more understanding of the structure of the data than any black box classifier.
 A popular simplification of the most general form of logical rules is to describe clusters using separable "membership" functions.
 This leads to fuzzy rules, for example in the form:

-$$p(C_k|X;M) = \frac{\mu^{(k)}(X)}{\sum_i \mu^{(i)}(X)}$$ (1)
+$$p(C_k|X;M) = \frac{\mu^{(k)}(X)}{\sum{i} \mu^{(i)}(X)}$$ (1)